dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/queries.md

 * `OPTIONAL`: cannot be nested in a `UNION`.
 * `UNION`: cannot be nested in a `UNION`.
 * `FILTER`: may contain a complex expression using the Boolean operators `AND` (&&) and `OR` (||), as well as comparison operators.
 The left argument of a comparison operator must be a query variable.
-A Knora ontology entity IRI used in a `FILTER` must be a property IRI.
+A DSP ontology entity IRI used in a `FILTER` must be a property IRI.
 * `FILTER NOT EXISTS`
 * `MINUS`
 * `OFFSET`: the `OFFSET` is needed for paging.
 It does not actually refer to the number of triples to be returned, but to the requested page of results.
 The default value is 0, which refers to the first page of results.
 The number of results per page is defined in `app/v2` in `application.conf`.
 * `ORDER BY`: In SPARQL, the result of a `CONSTRUCT` query is an unordered set of triples.
 However, a Gravsearch query returns an ordered list of resources, which can be ordered by the values of specified properties.
-If the query is written in the complex schema, items below the level of Knora values may not be used in `ORDER BY`.
+If the query is written in the complex schema, items below the level of DSP values may not be used in `ORDER BY`.
-* `BIND`: The value assigned must be a Knora resource IRI.
+* `BIND`: The value assigned must be a DSP resource IRI.

 <br>

 ### Gravsearch query examples

 To send queries to our live-server it is easiest to use the program Postman.
 You have to chose the method `POST`.
 Open Postman and type
 ````
 HTTP POST sent to https://api.dasch.swiss/v2/searchextended
 ````
 Then click "Body" and chose "raw".
 You can then write your queries in the window before sending your request.
-Be aware, that only `CONSTRUCT` requests are supported by `knora-api`.
+Be aware, that only `CONSTRUCT` requests are supported by `dsp-api`.

 Here is one query examples, more will follow.
 ````